11 Things to Do in Creemore, Ontario

 Over the years, I’ve watched some of the cutest and most unique cafés open up in Creemore.

-They’re small, cozy, and independently owned, have great coffee and delicious baked goods.
+They’re small, cozy, and independently owned, and have great ethically-sourced coffee and delicious baked goods.
 I often meet my best friend in these cafés.

 Here are the cafés to choose from when you’re in Creemore: